danjulio/MPPT-Solar-Charger/examples/motioneyeos/readme.md

 Running for the first time in the lab (note the charged battery!)

 ## Hardware configuration
-In addition to the solar charger you will need the following components.
+In addition to the makerPower™ solar charger you will need the following components.

 1. 12V 36-cell Solar Panel.
 35W recommended for Pi 3, 25W recommended for Pi Zero.
 2. 12V AGM Battery.
 9-12 Ah recommended for Pi 3, 7 Ah recommended for Pi Zero.